UddhavNavneeth/Basic-Google-Maps-Uses/README.md

 # Basic-Google-Maps-Uses
-This repo has a few examples of the google maps API.
+This repo has a few examples of the uses of google maps API.